christophsturm/restaurant/README.md

 * `PUT /api/users/{id}` calling `suspend fun update(userId: Int, user: User)`

 methods can be `suspend` or not, and can declare their incoming and outgoing parameters as data classes that will be serialized and deserialized with jackson.
+Your service class has no dependencies on any http server, and should be super easy to test.

 ### The Low Level API